simonambridge/Oracle_to_Cassandra/README.md

 <h3>Query 1: Query All Employees on EMPLOYEE_ID</h3>
 This table satisfies query 1:
 <pre lang="sql">
-DROP TABLE IF EXISTS EMPLOYEES;
+DROP TABLE IF EXISTS employees;

 CREATE TABLE employees (
- EMPLOYEE_ID            	bigint,
+ employee_id            	bigint,
- FIRST_NAME             	text ,
+ first_name             	text ,
- LAST_NAME              	text,
+ last_name              	text,
- EMAIL                  	text,
+ email                  	text,
- PHONE_NUMBER           	text,
+ phone_number           	text,
- HIRE_DATE              	text,
+ hire_date              	text,
- SALARY                 	decimal,
+ salary                 	decimal,
- COMMISSION_PCT         	decimal,
+ commission_pct         	decimal,
- PRIMARY KEY (EMPLOYEE_ID));
+ PRIMARY KEY (employee_id));
 </pre>

+At this point go back to the Spark REPL for the following steps:

-If you try to save to Cassandra now using the Spark-Cassandra connector it will fail with an error message saying that columns don't exist e.g. "EMPLOYEE_ID", "FIRST_NAME".
-This is because the connector expects the column case to match in the dataframe and in the Cassandra table.
-In cassandra they're in lower case, so the dataframe must match.
-Currently the data frame is in upper case.
+If you try to save to Cassandra now (using the Spark-Cassandra connector) it will fail with an error message saying that columns don't exist e.g. "EMPLOYEE_ID", "FIRST_NAME".
+This is because the connector expects the column case to match the column case in the dataframe and in the Cassandra table.
+In Cassandra they're always in lower case, so the dataframe must match.
+Currently the data frame is in upper case.<p>
+So we need to modify our dataframe schema....
-Here's our schema again:
+Here's a reminder of our raw employees dataframe schema again:

 <pre lang="scala">
 scala> employees.printSchema()